google-research/tensorflow_constrained_optimization/README.md

 As was mentioned earlier, the Lagrangian optimizer often suffices for problems without proxy constraints, but proxy-Lagrangian optimizers are recommended for problems *with* proxy constraints.
-Since this problem contains proxy constraints, we use the `ProxyLagrangianOptimizer`.
+Since this problem contains proxy constraints, we use the `ProxyLagrangianOptimizerV1`.

-For this problem, the constraint is fairly easy to satisfy, so we can use the same "inner" optimizer (an `AdagradOptimizer` with a learning rate of 1) for optimization of both the model parameters (`weights` and `threshold`), and the internal parameters associated with the constraints (these are the analogues of the Lagrange multipliers used by the `ProxyLagrangianOptimizer`).
-For more difficult problems, it will often be necessary to use different optimizers, with different learning rates (presumably found via a hyperparameter search): to accomplish this, pass *both* the `optimizer` and `constraint_optimizer` parameters to `ProxyLagrangianOptimizer`'s constructor.
+For this problem, the constraint is fairly easy to satisfy, so we can use the same "inner" optimizer (an `AdagradOptimizer` with a learning rate of 1) for optimization of both the model parameters (`weights` and `threshold`), and the internal parameters associated with the constraints (these are the analogues of the Lagrange multipliers used by the `ProxyLagrangianOptimizerV1`).
+For more difficult problems, it will often be necessary to use different optimizers, with different learning rates (presumably found via a hyperparameter search): to accomplish this, pass *both* the `optimizer` and `constraint_optimizer` parameters to `ProxyLagrangianOptimizerV1`'s constructor.

 Since this is a convex problem (both the objective and proxy constraint functions are convex), we can just take the last iterate.
 Periodic snapshotting,